An Ensemble Method for Producing Word Representations focusing on the Greek Language: Experimental Results

-The next round of evaluations used the Greek Web Content dataset, which contains 50GB of raw text and 3B tokens, for the training of the three models.
-Every model was trained using the same parameters as the previous two evaluations.
-The word analogy task for the Greek language was used for the evaluation of the closest vector, and the OOV words were not evaluated.

-In this round of evaluations shown in Table \ref{table:tbl6}, the CBOW model is the fastest, and the Skip-gram model leads the semantic category.
-The CBOS model, though, achieves the highest accuracy in the syntactic category and in the total accuracy.

-For one more time, we evaluated the three different models by doubling the epochs (10) of Skip-gram and CBOW models.

-The results in the Table \ref{table:tbl7} show that the CBOS method outperforms the other two models in the syntactic category and total accuracy even when they are trained with the double epochs.
-The Skip-gram method leads the semantic category, and the CBOW method has the minimum execution time.
+The results related to the Greek Web Content dataset show that the CBOS method outperforms the other two models in the syntactic category and total accuracy even when they are trained with the double epochs.
+The Skip-gram ep10 method leads the semantic category.